brandonrasaka/brandonrasaka.github.io/work-in-progress.md

 {% include youtubePlayer.html id=page.youtubeId %}

-What I've worked on:
+What I've been working on:

 * ESXi server and virtual machines
-* Security Onion
+* Kubernetes and Docker

 ## Cybersecurity Testbed Environment

 Another PNNL project I'm involved with his developing a nuclear power plant testbed environment for [cybersecurity awareness training](https://nuclearenergy.pnnl.gov/cybersecurity.stm).

-What I've worked on:
+What I've been working on:

-* OpenStack
+* OpenStack VMs
-* Security Onion
-* Windows Domain Controller
 * Apache web servers
+* PowerShell and Python to simulate NPCs

+# Other work

+These are a few other projects I was involved in recently:

 ## Industrial Control Systems Cybersecurity Lab Book